theoliveness/pluginfinder/README.md

 ## To The No One That Finds This:

 This is the database for my Plugin Finder iOS app.
-The SwiftUI code is not finished, and probably won't be uploaded when it is.
+The SwiftUI code is finished, and I'll share it when the right time comes.
 BECAUSE I SAID SO.
 jk if you're interested find ways to contact me.